 - Reduce your Draw on Stressed Systems (Conserve Water): Aging water infrastructure is expensive to update, and groundwater and reservoirs are often overdrawn.
 When you supply a portion of your own water from the rain that falls on your roof, you reduce your draw on these stressed systems.

 - Reduce your Carbon Footprint (Mitigate Climate Change by Reducing Energy Use): There is a strong nexus between energy and water in our modern world.
-In the state of California, 20% of per-capita energy use is dedicated to treating, heating, and transporting water!
+In the state of California, over 20% of per-capita energy use is dedicated to treating, heating, and transporting water!
 By reducing your reliance on pumped and treated water sources, you are contributing to a collective savings in energy.

 - Increase the Health of Your Garden (Mitigate Climate Change with Healthier Plants & Soils): It’s no coincidence that plants love rainwater better than any other water source.
 Not only is rain free of the salts, chemicals and minerals found in other water sources; by nature’s design it has the perfect pH balance and nitrate delivery, ready for uptake by your thirsty garden.
 Benefit from the beauty of a healthy garden ecosystem, while the earth benefits from all that a healthy garden provides… including cleaner air, carbon sink, pollinator habitat, and more!